CeriosTesting/cypress-tables/README.md

 - `getAllBodyCellLocatorsByHeaderName(header, options?)` – returns an array of chainables for an entire column.
 - `waitForHeaderRows(options?)` / `waitForBodyRows(options?)` – declarative waiting with row/cell count assertions.

-See the Playwright README in the repository root for full method descriptions; the Cypress version keeps method names and option shapes aligned.
+See the Cypress README in the repository root for full method descriptions.

 ## Development & Testing